 Much of the work continues to focus on light’s dark side.
 Too much light at night, underscores a December report that summarized findings of an expert panel convened by the National Toxicology Program, disrupts sleep and other biological processes controlled by our clocks.
 But a consensus has emerged that the problem is not just over-lighting our eyes at night, but also prevalent under-lighting during the day.
 Lockley, Figueiro, and Berson were among more than a dozen scientists who penned an opinion paper in 2014 arguing for the consideration of both factors in lighting design.
 A study in mice published in October 2017 further hinted that some of the consequences of failing to do so may be passed down through future generations.

 Marty Brennan, a Seattle-based architect, is among the newer names now seeking solutions.
-He has developed software to help designers simulate daylight.
-He implemented the tool himself in recent projects at the Swedish Medical Behavioral Unit in Seattle and Children’s Hospital of Philadelphia.
+He has co-developed software to help designers simulate daylight.
+The tool was recently implemented in projects at the Swedish Medical Behavioral Unit in Seattle and Children’s Hospital of Philadelphia.
 Meanwhile, research from Kenneth Wright of the University of Colorado, Boulder, focuses on the more intuitive aspects of the idea.
 In a small study of preschool children published in March, he found that an hour of bright light before bedtime nearly stopped production of the sleep-promoting hormone melatonin.
 Suppression continued for almost an hour after the lights went out.
 Wright also co-authored a 2017 study that suggested exposure to natural light during a couple nights of camping — without any electronics — can rapidly reset the body’s circadian clock.

 The takeaway: While scientists still can’t beat the real thing, they might be getting better at simulating Earth’s day-and-night cycles.
 “Electric light does the trick,” said Brennan.